x-cray/ocr-consumed-energy-logger/README.md

 # ocr-consumed-energy-logger
-Raspberry Pi project for logging OCR-ed readings from consumed energy meter.
+Raspberry Pi project for logging OCR-ed readings from an energy meter.

 # About
-This program is used to recognize readings from energy meter like this:
+This script is used to recognize readings from an energy meter like this:

 ![Meter](./img/readings-1.jpg)